How To Measure Your Mirror Frame Worksheet

-If you do have a metal channel, at any point across the width of that channel, can you put a nickel between the mirror and the edge of the metal channel?
-If so, we need to know this.
+If you DO have a metal channel, if at any point across the width of that channel you can put a nickel between the mirror and the edge of the metal channel we need to know.

 We will route the bottom of your frame so that the channel will not keep the frame from adhering to the mirror properly.

 Okay, you have reached the bottom of the form.. now on to the next bathroom and start at Step 1a again.
 When ALL bathrooms have been measured, you are now ready to order on-line.